Candy Cane Games

 • We expose React-like syntax to draw UI on the screen.

-• You may only use <div>, text, arrays, null, className, onClick, and onHover primitive props on divs.
+• You may only use <div>, <button>, text, arrays, null, className, onClick, and onHover primitive props.

 • You can use common Tailwind class names.
 Do not use style props or unsupported HTML tags.